-Birth control pills come in packs that include hormone-containing active pills and placebo pills (pills without hormones).
+Birth control pills come in packs that include active pills (containing hormones) and placebo pills (not containing hormones).

-When contraceptive pills were invented, the scientist who created them wanted to make them as “natural” as possible for women’s health, so he created a placebo week in which women would get their periods.
-However, this does not mean that you have to have a period every month (MacGregor, 2018).
+When contraceptive pills were invented, the scientist who created them wanted to make them as “natural” as possible for women’s health.
+So, he included a placebo week in which women would get their periods.
+However, this does not mean that you have to have a period every month for your health (MacGregor, 2018).

-In fact, taking birth control pills continuously in order to stop periods is a common practice for women who engage in sports professionally or recreationally (Schaumberg, 2018).
-Healthcare providers also prescribe oral contraceptives for painful periods, heavy menstrual bleeding, endometriosis, fibroids, and other conditions (Cooper, 2021).
+Many women take birth control pills continuously to stop their period (i.e., starting a new pack of pills after their last active pill and skipping the placebo week).
+In fact, it is a common practice for women who engage in sports professionally or recreationally (Schaumberg, 2018).
+Healthcare providers also prescribe oral contraceptives for painful periods, heavy menstrual bleeding, endometriosis, fibroids, and other conditions (Cooper, 2022).

-Common side effects include nausea, headaches, abdominal cramping, breast tenderness, increased vaginal discharge, and decreased sex drive.
-If you take birth control pills continuously, you may experience breakthrough bleeding (Cooper, 2021).
+Common side effects of the pill include nausea, headaches, abdominal cramping, breast tenderness, increased vaginal discharge, and decreased sex drive.
+If you take birth control pills continuously, you may experience breakthrough bleeding (Cooper, 2022).

-Another downside of taking birth control pills is that you have to take them every day.
-If this is a problem for you, you may want to consider one of the longer-acting hormonal birth control methods.
+A potential downside of taking birth control pills is that you have to take them every day.
+If this is hard for you, you may want to consider one of the longer-acting hormonal birth control methods.

-Vaginal rings, like oral contraceptives, can be used continuously for menstrual suppression.
+Vaginal rings, like oral contraceptives, can be used continuously to stop your period.
 They are flexible plastic rings you insert into the vagina monthly.

-Typically, you leave the ring in for three weeks and then take it out for the fourth week.
-The week that you don’t have the ring in, you get your period.
-If you don’t want to have a period, you simply don’t skip that week.
+Typically, you leave the ring in for three weeks and then take it out for the fourth week of your cycle.
+When you don’t have the ring in, you get your period.
+If you don’t want to have a period, you insert a new ring immediately after removing the previous ring.

-Using vaginal rings this way is as effective as birth control pills for stopping your period.
-However, you may experience more breakthrough bleeding with the rings than with the pills (Hillard, 2014).
+Using vaginal rings in this way is as effective as using birth control pills to stop your period.
+However, you may experience more breakthrough bleeding with the ring than with the pill (Hillard, 2014).

 How long does birth control take to work?

-The contraceptive implant is one form of birth control that’s likely to stop your period.
-In the United States, it’s sold under the brand name Nexplanon.
+The contraceptive implant is a form of hormonal birth control that’s likely to stop your period, but that side effect isn’t guaranteed.
+In the US, it’s sold under the brand name Nexplanon.

-This form of birth control is a small plastic rod approximately the size of a matchstick.
+The contraceptive implant is a small plastic rod approximately the size of a matchstick.
 A healthcare professional makes an incision and places it in your upper arm under the skin.
-It releases a form of progesterone called etonogestrel to prevent pregnancy.
-The implant lasts for three years and unlike the pill, just does its job continuously with no need for daily reminders (FDA, 2018).
+It releases a form of progesterone that prevents pregnancy.
+The implant lasts for three years, and unlike the pill, it does its job continuously with no need for daily reminders (FDA, 2018).

-About one out of every five people who use the implant don’t have a period—there’s a chance that it will stop your period, but it’s not guaranteed.
+About one out of every five people who use the implant don’t have a period, so there’s a chance it will stop your period.
 This change to your menstrual flow can happen within three months of getting the implant and may persist for as long as the device lasts (FDA, 2018).

-Changes to bleeding patterns and your menstrual cycle aren’t the only side effects.
-Some of the most common side effects of these implants are headaches, vaginitis, weight gain, acne, breast pain, abdominal discomfort, and sore throat (FDA, 2018).
+Changes to bleeding patterns and your menstrual cycle aren’t the only side effects of the implant.
+Some of these implants’ most common side effects are headaches, vaginitis, weight gain, acne, breast pain, abdominal discomfort, and sore throat (FDA, 2018).

 The contraceptive shot can change your period, but that doesn’t mean it will make it stop.
 Depo-Provera can cause your period to stop, but you may also have spotting or irregular bleeding.
 In clinical trials, 55% of women using Depo-Provera for 12 months reported that their period had stopped.
 After two years, that number rose to 68% of women (FDA, 2016).

-The most common side effects of Depo-Provera include weight gain, headaches, nervousness, abdominal discomfort, dizziness, and decreased libido.
-(FDA, 2016).
+The most common side effects of Depo-Provera include weight gain, headaches, nervousness, abdominal discomfort, dizziness, and a decreased libido (FDA, 2016).

-There are several brand names of hormonal intrauterine devices (IUDs) that use a progestin called levonorgestrel to prevent pregnancy.
+Several brand names of hormonal IUDs use a progestin called levonorgestrel to prevent pregnancy.

-An IUD is a small T-shaped device inserted into your uterus through your cervix by a healthcare provider.
-Once you get the hormonal IUD placed, it works for up to five years—and you don’t need to remember to do anything daily (Lanzola, 2021).
+An IUD is a small, T-shaped device inserted into your uterus through your cervix by a healthcare provider.
+Once you get the hormonal IUD placed, it works for up to five years—and you don’t need to remember to do anything daily (Lanzola, 2022).

 The most common side effects of the hormonal IUD that uses levonorgestrel are changes in menstrual bleeding, headache or migraine, abdominal pain, discharge, and vaginal inflammation.